 Personally, I wish there was an exercise to clear up the controversy regarding blinking.
 I am convinced that I am not blinking correctly!

 I jest, but all kidding aside, if you step back and really take a look at all of this, it is both amusing and sad.

 How did we come to this?
 How is it that we have forgotten how to eat?
-How to move?
+How to move our body?
 How to think for ourselves?